What is HIPAA?

 Criticality of Data Encryption

 In the era of increasing mobility, the importance of reliable data encryption cannot be overestimated.
-Analysis shows that most ePHI breaches happen because of the loss or theft of the mobile device on which the data is stored, or because of the unencrypted transfer of private records via open networks.
+The analysis shows that most ePHI breaches happen because of the loss or theft of the mobile device on which the data is stored, or because of the unencrypted transfer of private records via open networks.

 It is fairly easy to avoid such incidents by having proper encryption functionality enabled on the device.
 Encryption converts the data into an unreadable format that cannot be converted back without a secret key.
 Therefore, even if a criminal gets hold of encrypted ePHI, they will not be able to benefit from it.